indico/indico-user-docs/user_guide/reminders.md

-# Create a reminder for your event
+# Create a reminder for your Indico event

 From the event management view, click on _Reminders_ on the left banner under _Organisation_.